mjgirgenti/PTSDsnDLPFC/README.md

 ## Quick Tutorials

-We have curated tutorials specific to each modality of the analysis to show how our pipeline works:
+We have curated tutorials specific to each modality of the analysis to show how our pipeline works.
+Please review the README.md files at each modality for details.

+In addition, we provided the [Jupyter notebooks](https://github.com/mjgirgenti/PTSDsnDLPFC/tree/main/notebooks) that we used to generate parts of the figures, with sample input and output.

 ## Cite Our Work